cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

     for some Key value, it will need graphRelaySync to get data from the new root supplying peer. if not be able to find a more difficult chain than current "difficulty" for 3 x blockTime, then assume verifiation successful, to generate a new state on own last block, reflexing 3x time, then next miners will be in lower difficulty.

-9. If verification succesful, database_update(`ChainID`SafetyContractResultStateRoot, `ChainID`ContractResultStateRoot), go to step (5) to get a new state prediction; Else go to step (7)
+9. If verification succesful, database_update(`ChainID`SafetyContractResultStateRoot, `ChainID`ContractResultStateRoot), go to step (1) to get a new ChainID state prediction; Else go to step (7)
-10. if network-disconnected from internet 48 hours, go to step (1).
 ```
-## C. File Downloader
+## C. File Downloader, default is 10 goroutine.
 the queue idea, FIFO, in the fileATM seeding list, build an availability queue, give each seeder a graphsync job, when job finish, the seeder return to que.
 * https://github.com/containerd/fifo
 ```